Our story

 • BMW i4

-Our current product is a retractable, bumper-integrated bike rack extendable for up to 4 bikes— the first of what we see as a growing family of deeply integrated vehicle accessories.
+Our current product is a retractable, bumper-integrated bike rack extendable for up to 4 bikes.
+The first of what we see as a growing family of deeply integrated vehicle accessories.
 As cars become less differentiated, the opportunity for meaningful, high-value customisation will only expand.